terascope/teraslice/docs/packages/data-mate/overview.md

 ### toCamelCase

-`toCamelCase(input) - Will convert a string, or an array of strings to camel case`
+`toCamelCase(input, context) - Will convert a string, or an array of strings to camel case`

 `returns null if input is null/undefined`